 Correspondence (7:06 pm)

-Ms, Cooper reported that she had been contacted by the couple that owns the property with the boarded up and collapsing house on Hillcrest.
-They requested a “will serve” letter from the WCWD, and Ms. Cooper provided that letter.
+Ms. Cooper reported that she had been contacted by the couple that owns the property with the boarded up and collapsing house on Hillcrest.
+They requested a “will service” letter from the WCWD, and Ms. Cooper provided that letter to the requesting party.

 Public Comment (7:08 pm):

 Mr. Homer Whitehouse stated, as he had in an email to Director Weiss, which was circulated to the Board, that after the District received its permit to construct the water distribution and sewer systems originally, the District was required to separate those separate systems in separate trenches.
-Mr. Whitehouse expressed his approval of including this separation as part of the capital improvement projects, as it would reduce infiltration into the water distribution system and save on energy usage.
+Mr. Whitehouse expressed his approval of including this separation as part of the capital improvement projects, as it would reduce infiltration into the sewer collection system and save on energy usage.
 Chairman Tepper expressed some concern about the complication and inconvenience to Westport residents if this work is undertaken.
 Mr. Whitehouse stated that the District can and should do this work for the sake of its customers, notwithstanding the temporary inconvenience it may cause.
-Mr. Morrill stated his agreement.
+Mr. Morrill stated his agreement with Mr. Whitehouse’s view.

 Staff Reports (7:11 pm):